-So it was no surprise when I started reading a bit about the benefits of roughhousing in the book Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting by Dr. Laura Markham.
+When I started reading a bit about the benefits of roughhousing in the book Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting by Dr. Laura Markham, I was pleasantly suprised.
 In the book, she talks about using roughhousing as a tool to build a deeper connection with your child.
-Brilliant book, if you are interested, but that is a whole other blog post.
+(Brilliant book, if you are interested.)

 After reading little snippets about roughhousing throughout her book, I started doing a bit more research, and the results are truly an eye-opener.
 All children—boys and girls alike—crave a physical connection with parents each day to help them release fears and anxiety, feel loved and connected, and most importantly, bonded to their parents.
 This also means that children crave roughhousing with BOTH parents—mom included!